12 Minute Read

 If you’re in this age group and don’t have much in your retirement fund, then you need to rethink your expectations for the future.
 If you are able, you need to work as long as possible.
 You need to downsize to a smaller home and lower your expenses.
 And you need to talk with a financial advisor about how to make the most of the money you can invest and save.

 What do you do if your retirement fund isn’t where you want it to be at the age you are right now?
 You have two choices: increase your income or decrease your expenses.
 Increasing your income means taking on extra jobs or switching to a job that pays more.
 Decreasing your expenses means tightening the budget or even downsizing your home to free up some equity to put in your retirement fund.
+Check out my new book Everyday Millionaires to read more about building wealth and retiring a millionaire.

 The Key to a Better Retirement Age: Go Against the Grain